autowarefoundation/autoware.universe/planning/behavior_velocity_out_of_lane_module/README.md

 2. Calculate the other lanes (magenta).
 3. Calculate the overlapping ranges between the ego path footprints and the other lanes (green).
 4. For each overlapping range, decide if a stop or slow down action must be taken.
-5. For each action, insert the corresponding stop or slow down point in the path.
+5. For each stop or slow down action, insert the corresponding stop or slow down point in the ego path.

 ![overview](./docs/out_of_lane-footprints_other_lanes_overlaps_ranges.png)

 #### 1. Ego Path Footprints

-In this first step, the ego footprint is projected at each path point and are eventually inflated based on the `extra_..._offset` parameters.
+In this first step, the ego footprint is projected at each path point and is eventually inflated based on the `extra_..._offset` parameters.

 #### 2. Other lanes

 In the second step, the set of lanes to consider for overlaps is generated.
-This set is built by selecting all lanelets within some distance from the ego vehicle, and then removing non-relevant lanelets.
+This set is built by selecting all road lanelets within some distance from the ego vehicle, and then removing non-relevant lanelets.
 The selection distance is chosen as the maximum between the `slowdown.distance_threshold` and the `stop.distance_threshold`.

 A lanelet is deemed non-relevant if it meets one of the following conditions.

-- It is part of the lanelets followed by the ego path.
+- It is part of the lanelets crossed by the ego path linestring.
 - It contains the rear point of the ego footprint.
-- It follows one of the ego path lanelets.

 #### 3. Overlapping ranges

 In the third step, overlaps between the ego path footprints and the other lanes are calculated.
 For each pair of other lane $l$ and ego path footprint $f$, we calculate the overlapping polygons using `boost::geometry::intersection`.
-For each overlapping polygon found, if the distance inside the other lane $l$ is above the `overlap.minimum_distance` threshold, then the overlap is ignored.
+For each overlapping polygon found, if the distance inside the other lane $l$ is lower than the `overlap.minimum_distance` threshold, then the overlap is ignored.
 Otherwise, the arc length range (relative to the ego path) and corresponding points of the overlapping polygons are stored.
 Ultimately, for each other lane $l$, overlapping ranges of successive overlaps are built with the following information: